tencentyun/intlcloud-documents/yehe_doc/人工智能/语音合成/产品简介_intl_en.md

 TTS currently supports 53 types of male and female voices, well meeting the needs of diverse use cases such as audiobook, customer service, navigation, and notification.

 ### Supported languages
-TTS supports speech synthesis in Chinese, English, Cantonese, and Chinese-English mix.
+TTS supports speech synthesis in Chinese, English and Chinese-English mix.

 ### Parameter configuration
 TTS allows you to configure the volume, speech rate (0.6X to 1.5X), and sample rate (8 kHz or 16 kHz for apps and phone lines).